sagemath/trac_to_gh/Issue 4891.md

 # Issue 4891: make a command that installs all optional spkg's and reports the ones that don't work.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4891

 Original creator: was